Abdalla981/Object-Identifier/README.md

 The Deep Neural Network is developed by the ImageAI library and can identify up to 80 objects.
 A flask app is used to turn the webcam on and display the video for reference. predict.py loads the DNN model and starts predicting the objects in the images.
+The images of predicted objects are available for future processing.

 ## How to use